-As you arrive, your eye takes you through an arch and leads you to the lagoon and reef, with a 25 metre lap pool in the foreground.
+As you arrive at SALT of Palmar, your eye takes you through an arch and leads you to the lagoon and reef, with a 25 metre lap pool in the foreground.
 If you want a good swim workout this pool is great.
 Equally the best pool is the Indian Ocean and you can have a good sea swim here.
 The reef is not too far away so you hear it, which is very soothing.

 The top floor suites have a magnificent view of the turquoise lagoon and the beach.
 Each of the rooms is kitted out with only the finest of things.
 A handmade, king size Carpe Diem bed is developed with physios so you get the best night’s sleep, with 100% organic cotton bedding.
 There’s a yoga mat and block, a Roberts radio playing local séga music (instead of a TV), and even a refillable water bottle for days out of the hotel.
 The soft cotton bathrobe is made with coffee bean waste, there are comfortable bamboo slippers with a hint of cinnamon.
 A beautiful cosy bathroom has a rain shower and all-natural, locally produced toiletries.

 The food is truly amazing.
 Fresh, local, healthy and homemade, the cooking is in an open kitchen so the guests can watch and interact with the chef, and there is a bakery full of tempting bread and pastries.
 If you want something special made, they will do it for you.
 An organic garden, with a vegetarian restaurant, is in the pipeline.